Developmental co-ordination disorder (DCD) can't be cured, but there are ways your child can be helped to manage their problems.

 One of the main types of intervention used to help children with DCD manage their condition is known as a task-oriented approach.

 This involves working with you and your child to identify specific activities that cause difficulties, and finding ways to overcome them.

 For example, a therapist can help improve difficulties with specific movements by breaking the action down into small steps, and teaching your child to plan these individual movements carefully and practise them regularly.

 Your child may also benefit from adapting tasks to make them easier to perform, such as adding special grips to pens to make them easier to hold, or wearing loose-fitting clothes and Velcro fasteners rather than shoelaces to make dressing easier.

 Your child may be encouraged to exercise regularly as well, as this is generally considered to be beneficial for children with DCD.

-An alternative method to the task-orientated approach is the 'process-orientated approach'.
+An alternative method to the task-oriented approach is the process-oriented approach.
 This approach is based on the theory that problems with your child's senses or perception of their body may be contributing to their movement difficulties.

-A process-orientated approach may involve regular activities aimed at improving these potential problems, with the aim of trying to improve your child's more general motor (movement) skills, rather than helping them with a particular task or activity.
+A process-oriented approach may involve regular activities aimed at improving these potential problems, with the aim of trying to improve your child's more general movement (motor) skills, rather than helping them with a particular task or activity.

 Treating other conditions

 Children with DCD often have other conditions as well, which may need to be treated separately.
 The treatments for some of these related conditions are described below.